ahmedhindi/rasa_chatbot/data/nlu.md

 - how to i return stuff
 - can i return items
 - what is the refund policy
-- can you refun me?
+- can you refund me?
 - can i get a refund?
 - can i return items?